eploko/simple_form-magic_submit/README.md

 A smart submit button extension for the Simple Form gem that:

 - Displays an alternate title on validation errors.
-- Displays a different "Loading..." title depending on whether the model is being saved or updated.
+- Displays a different "Loading..." title depending on whether the model is being created or updated.
 - Is optionally postfixed with a "Cancel" link.
 - Is fully localizable via the I18n gem.